openebs/mayastor-docs/quickstart/known-issues.md

 When rebooting a node that runs applications mounting Mayastor volumes, this can take tens of minutes.
 The reason is the long default NVMe controller timeout \(`ctrl_loss_tmo`\).
 The solution is to follow the best k8s practices and cordon the node ensuring there aren't any application pods running on it before the reboot.
 Setting `ioTimeout` storage class parameter can be used to fine-tune the timeout.

+### Node restarts on scheduling an application

+Deploying an application pod on a worker node which hosts Mayastor and Prometheus exporter causes that node to restart.
+The issue originated because of a kernel bug.
+Once the nexus disconnects, the entries under `/host/sys/class/hwmon/` should get removed, which does not happen in this case(The issue was fixed via this [kernel patch](https://www.mail-archive.com/linux-kernel@vger.kernel.org/msg2413147.html)).

+**Fix:** Use kernel version extra-5.31.0 or later if deploying Mayastor in conjunction with the Prometheus metrics exporter.